Category four - Most significant improvement to work health and safety performance

 (Handy hint - they correspond to each judging criteria)

-What was the work health and safety issue and how did you address it?
+What was the work health and safety issue?

-What changes did you make to address the issue (what did the changes entail and how they work—include photos or videos if possible)?
+What changes did you make to address the issue (what did they entail and how did they work—include photos or videos if possible)?

-Discuss some of your challenges or barriers and how you overcame them (business size, resources, geography).
+Explain some of the challenges or barriers involved and how you overcame them (business size, resources, geography)?

-Do the changes impact on your health and safety systems?
-Explain how.
+How did the changes impact your health and safety systems and/or your supply chains?

-Explain how the changes have improved work health and safety.
+Explain how the changes have improved your performance.
 How have you ensured this improvement will be sustained?

-Explain why the changes represent a significant improvement.
+Explain the benefits of the change and why the changes represent a significant improvement.

 Provide evidence to demonstrate the improvements (i.e. positive indicators and/or preventative workplace activities) such as risk assessments completed, safety observations, audits, lagging indicators such as claims and incident/injury data, and other work health and safety performance reporting information.